mocker-nicholas/yelpCamp/README.txt

     that is already stored on the fly
  d.
 Once you make a thumbnail virtual on our image in our campground model, you can now access
     that virtual in your ejs template.

+25. Adding maps
+    a.
+We can use mapbox geocoding API to get lat and lon for our location on the campground.
+    b.